Rupal Patel

 Rupal Patel Dutta is an Indian actress.
-She is renowned for her character of Kokila Modi in the soap opera Saath Nibhaana Saathiya (2010–2017), one of the longest-running Indian TV series.
+She is known for her character of Kokila Modi in the soap opera Saath Nibhaana Saathiya (2010–2017), one of the longest-running Indian TV series.
 Her other notable roles include playing Meenakshi Rajvansh in Yeh Rishtey Hain Pyaar Ke and Mithila Modi in Tera Mera Saath Rahe.

 Early life

 Born in 1967 or 1968 in Bombay, Patel is a Gujarati and was trained in acting at the National School of Drama in New Delhi apart from having a degree in Commerce.
 She owns a theatre group, Panorama Art Theatres, which is involved in children's plays.
 She is married to actor Radhakrishna Dutta.

 Acting career

-Career struggles (1991–2009)
+Early career (1991–2009)

 Patel first decided to test her fate in Bollywood, and debuted there via a minor role in the 1991 film Antarnaad.
-She subsequently enacted unnoticed parts in other Bollywood films like Suraj Ka Satvan Ghoda (1992), Papeeha (1993), Mammo (1994) and Samar (1999).
-Few of these films were directed by Shyam Benegal.
+She subsequently enacted parts in other Bollywood films like Suraj Ka Satvan Ghoda (1992), Papeeha (1993), Mammo (1994) and Samar (1999).
+Some of these films were directed by Shyam Benegal.

-After her stint in Bollywood, Patel ventured in 2001 into Hindi television industry playing the role of Lakhi in Zarina Mehta's Shagun on Star Plus.
-She was cast as Aashalata in Sau Dada Sasuna in 2002, and later featured in few episodes of famous crime thriller show Crime Patrol on Sony Entertainment Television.
-Her struggles in her acting career continued, and after a massive gap, she essayed Vrinda in Cinevistaas Limited production Jaane Kya Baat Hui on Colors TV in 2009.
+After her stint in Bollywood, Patel ventured in 2001 into the Hindi television industry playing the role of Lakhi in Zarina Mehta's Shagun on Star Plus.
+She was cast as Aashalata in Sau Dada Sasuna in 2002, and later featured in a few episodes of the crime thriller show Crime Patrol on Sony Entertainment Television.
+After a gap in her career, she played Vrinda in Cinevistaas Limited production Jaane Kya Baat Hui on Colors TV in 2009.